Los Angeles Memorial Coliseum

 The Los Angeles Memorial Coliseum (also known as the Los Angeles Coliseum or L.A.
 Coliseum) is a multi-purpose stadium in the Exposition Park neighborhood of Los Angeles, California, United States.
-Conceived as a hallmark of civic pride, the Coliseum was commissioned in 1921 as a memorial to Los Angeles veterans of World War I. Completed in 1923, it will become the first stadium to have hosted the Summer Olympics three times when it hosts the 2028 Summer Olympics, previously hosting in 1932 and 1984.
-It was designated a National Historic Landmark on July 27, 1984, a day before the opening ceremony of the 1984 Summer Olympics.

-The stadium serves as the home of the University of Southern California Trojans football team of the Big Ten Conference, and is located directly adjacent to the school's main University Park campus.
+The Coliseum was commissioned in 1921 and completed in 1923 as a memorial to Los Angeles veterans of World War I. The stadium currently serves as the home of the University of Southern California Trojans football team, and is located directly adjacent to the school's main University Park campus.
+For most of its history the Coliseum was among the largest stadiums in the United States, seating over 100,000 for several decades.